 - The pencil of Claim 1 wherein the mechanical clicker system is positioned on the body adjacent to an index finger to allow the user to conveniently depress a button of the mechanical clicker system while using the pencil to write on the piece of paper.

 By definition, Claim 1 is broader than Claim 2.
 Claim 2 is narrower than Claim 1 as it requires that the mechanical clicker system be located near the index finger position on the tubular body.
-A patent’s broadest scope of protection is determined by the independent, not dependent, claims because it has less requirements that must be met in order to find that a product or method infringes.
+A patent’s broadest scope of protection is determined by the independent, not dependent, claims because it has fewer requirements that must be met in order to find that a product or method infringes.
 How to determine whether infringement exists is discussed below.

 Since dependent claims do not determine the broadest scope of protection, one might ask why they are necessary.
 There are a variety of reasons for including dependent claims in the patent application.
 During the examination stage, the examiner uses prior art references to contend that the invention, as defined by the independent claims, is not novel.
 The examiner could assert that the claim is broad enough to encompass, or constitute an obvious variant of existing technology (i.e., the prior art anticipates the invention and therefore the invention is not novel).
 The dependent claims mitigate this potential issue by narrowing the broader, independent claims.
 The examiner may allow some of the narrower, dependent claims but not the broader, independent claims.
 In this case, the applicant only needs to amend the independent claims to incorporate the limitations of the allowed dependent claims to secure a patent.